Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/README.md

 ## How?
-- Use **learning algorithms**: objects will learn on which frequency they should talk!
+- Use **learning algorithms**: devices will learn on which frequency they should talk!

 ----